aviaryan/series-renamer/README.md

 * takes a folder non-recursively
 * gets the name of the TV/Anime series the folder contains from the user
+* gets [TVDB](http://thetvdb.com) information of the TV series the user specified.
 * scans through the filenames for potential season numbers / episode numbers.
-Once you have the Series name and the Season/Episode accurate, nothing can stop your tv series collection from having a proper name.
+Once you have the Series name and the season or episode number accurate, nothing can stop your tv series collection from having a proper name.

 ## Installing